cognitedata/cognite-sdk-js/guides/monorepo.md

 This allows IDEs to visit source code across packages when going to definition.
 The `tsconfig.build.json` files don't do any path aliasing, so when building or linting we use `dist/index.js` and `dist/src/**/*.d.ts` from the other packages.
-To make sure all `dist/` folder are up to date, build all packages by running `yarn build` in the root of the project.
+To make sure all `dist/` folders are up to date, build all packages by running `yarn build` in the root of the project.

+To avoid duplicating configuration, there is a root `tsconfig.common.json` with most configuration, a root `tsconfig.build.json` for build-specific configuration, and a root `tsconfig.json` with the path aliasing.
+The latter two extend the first.

+Package specific configuration is mostly specifying output folder, and extending the corresponding file in the project root.
+You only need to specify output folder in build configuration, since your IDE will reference by source through path aliases.

+Note that tests are excluded in `tsconfig.build.json`, but are otherwise included to make vscode handle Go To Definition from inside tests.
+This convention of `tsconfig.build.json` also includes the code snippet extraction, so you can go to definition from a code snippet.

 ## Versioning
 Commits need to follow [proper commit messages](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
 Once they are merged, CI uses the script `scripts/versionAndPush.sh`, which uses `lerna version`.